 What is an associate degree?

 An associate degree is a post-secondary undergraduate degree that typically takes between one and two years to complete.
-It represents the first level in the tier of post-secondary degree options and is followed by a bachelor’s degree and then a master’s degree.
+It represents the first level of post-secondary degree options and is followed by a bachelor’s degree and then a master’s degree.
 An associate degree helps provide the foundational skills and knowledge needed to pursue a variety of careers.

 What are the different types of associate degrees?

 There are three types of associate degrees.
 Associate of Arts (AA), Associate of Science (AS), and Associate of Applied Science (AAS).